Are you a textile technique addict?

 6. You’ll confuse your audience

-Not only will you be mystified by your process and dissatisfied with your results, others will too!
+Not only will you be mystified by your process and dissatisfied with your results, others will be too!
 You won’t be putting out a strong signal as an artist if each piece is created with drastically different processes and techniques.
 Because they’ll find it difficult to decipher a unifying story from one piece to the next, people may struggle to relate to you and your work.

 7. You’ll feel like a fraud

 Confidence in your work comes from knowing who you are as an artist.
 It comes from being intentional.
 It comes from taking action.
 And you can’t truly know who you are as an artist if you don’t have a strong sense of what you want to say and how you want to say it.
 You can’t have intention if you don’t have a goal.
 You can’t take action if you don’t know where to start.
-As we’ve already discovered these are all very difficult things to achieve if you’re jack of all trades.
+As we’ve already discovered these are all very difficult things to achieve if you’re Jack of all trades.

 Time to stop ‘dabbling’ and go deep